An important note

 |Specialty diets||• vegan|

-All of the companies listed above provide high quality, plant-based meals and snacks.
+All the companies listed above provide high quality plant-based meals and snacks.

 However, they have a few key differences, including the number of options available.

-For example, Daily Harvest offers the most variety with over 80 items, including smoothies, flatbreads, harvest bowls, and plant-based ice cream scoops.
+For example, Daily Harvest offers the most variety, with more than 100 items, including smoothies, flatbreads, harvest bowls, and plant-based ice creams.

-Both Splendid Spoon and Mosaic’s options are more limited, though both services deliver fully prepared meals that can be quickly microwaved or enjoyed as is.
+Both Splendid Spoon‘s and Mosaic’s options are more limited, though both services deliver fully prepared meals that can be enjoyed as is or that require only microwaving, heating on the stovetop, or baking.

-In terms of portion size, Mosaic Foods tends to offer options that are slightly higher in calories and protein, so it may be a better choice if you need more filling meals.
+In terms of portion size, Mosaic Foods tends to offer options that are slightly higher in calories and protein, so it may be a better choice if you’re looking for more filling meals.

 Daily Harvest provides delicious, high quality meals and snacks that arrive frozen at your doorstep and are quick to prepare.